-8.7.5 dependent induction ident
+8.5.4 dependent induction ident

 The experimental tactic dependent induction performs induction-inversion on an instantiated inductive predicate.
 One needs to first require the Coq.Program.Equality module to use this tactic.
-The tactic is based on the BasicElim tactic by Conor McBride [98] and the work of Cristina Cornes around inversion [35].
-From an instantiated inductive predicate and a goal it generates an equivalent goal where the hypothesis has been generalized over its indexes which are then constrained by equalities to be the right instances.
+The tactic is based on the BasicElim tactic by Conor McBride [99] and the work of Cristina Cornes around inversion [35].
+From an instantiated inductive predicate and a goal, it generates an equivalent goal where the hypothesis has been generalized over its indexes which are then constrained by equalities to be the right instances.
 This permits to state lemmas without resorting to manually adding these equalities and still get enough information in the proofs.
-A simple example is the following:

-Here we didn't get any information on the indexes to help fulfill this proof.
-The problem is that when we use the induction tactic we lose information on the hypothesis instance, notably that the second argument is 1 here.
+Here we did not get any information on the indexes to help fulfill this proof.
+The problem is that, when we use the induction tactic, we lose information on the hypothesis instance, notably that the second argument is 1 here.
 Dependent induction solves this problem by adding the corresponding equality to the context.